Skip to content

 Brief Overview of Roti

-Note: This table provides a general overview of Roti, a staple food in many South Asian countries.
+Note: General overview of Roti, a staple food in many South Asian countries.

 AspectDescription

-DefinitionRoti is a type of round flatbread originating from the Indian subcontinent, made from stone-ground wholemeal flour (atta), water, and sometimes salt.
+DefinitionRoti is a round flatbread from the Indian subcontinent, made from wholemeal flour (atta), water, and sometimes salt.

-PreparationDough is kneaded from flour and water, sometimes with a touch of oil or ghee, then rolled out into thin, round flatbreads and cooked on a tawa (griddle) or directly over a flame until it puffs up and gets golden brown spots.
+PreparationDough is kneaded and rolled into thin circles, cooked on a tawa (griddle) or over a flame until golden.

-Cultural SignificanceRoti is a staple in countries like India, Pakistan, Nepal, Bangladesh, and Sri Lanka, often served with curries, vegetables, or lentils.
+Cultural SignificanceA staple in India, Pakistan, Nepal, Bangladesh, and Sri Lanka — served with curries, vegetables, or lentils.

-Nutritional ValueGenerally, roti is a good source of carbohydrates, fiber, and some vitamins and minerals, depending on the flour used.
-Whole wheat roti is healthier due to its higher fiber content.
+Nutritional ValueGood source of carbohydrates, fibre, and vitamins.
+Whole wheat roti is healthier due to higher fibre and lower glycemic index.

-ServingTypically eaten with hands, roti is often torn into pieces to scoop up food or wrapped around fillings to make simple wraps or rolls.
+ServingTorn into pieces to scoop up food or wrapped around fillings to make simple rolls.

 Naan: